top of page

 3 min read

-What it takes to align many stakeholders around one mission
+Aligning stakeholders around one mission

 Around four years ago, I worked on a large-scale project developing a nation branding strategy for Latvia, where I lived before moving to Sweden.
 Nation branding, in simple terms, is about how a country understands itself and how it presents that understanding to the outside world, with clear objectives in mind.
 On paper, this may sound straightforward.
 In practice, it is anything but.
 Reaching a shared story required extensive work across public institutions, private compani